-When Joe and I were flying from JFK to MCO not long ago, we couldn’t help but hear the conversation in the row directly in front of us.
+One time when Joe and I were flying from JFK to MCO, we couldn’t help but hear the conversation in the row directly in front of us.

 We had hit a pocket of turbulence so the “fasten seat belts” sign was on.
 But one of our fellow passengers apparently “had to go,” so she asked the flight attendant if she was allowed to get up to use the toilet.